Black Hole Superradiance of Interacting Multi-Field: Cubic Interactions

-To compute the corrections on the eigenfrequency, we take one of the $\bpsi$ in the source terms as background, i.e., $\bpsi_0 = \sqrt{N_0} u_0(\mathbf{r}) e^{-i \delta_0 t}$.
-While $\bpsi_0$ is in the $\bpsi_{211}$ mode which should in principle grow with time, we shall consider $\bpsi_0$ to be stationary in our perturbative calculation, and take $\delta_0$ to be the real part of $\omega_{211}-\mu$.
-It is convenient to use Feynman-like diagrams to represent the channels involved in Eqs.~\eqref{eq:eomm}.
-In particular, $\bpsi$ or $\bphi$ on the r.h.s. of Eqs.~\eqref{eq:eomm} corresponds to a leg on the l.h.s. of the vertex, and vice versa, while $\bpsi^*$ or $\bphi^*$ on the r.h.s. of Eqs.~\eqref{eq:eomm} corresponds to a leg on the r.h.s. of the vertex, and vice versa.
-Here $\bphi$ is defined as $\varphi=\bphi+\bphi^*$.
-Focusing on interaction corrections on the fastest growing mode $\bpsi_{211}$, Eqs.~\eqref{eq:eomm} involve three possible channels, which are shown in Fig.~\ref{fig:channels}.
+To compute the corrections on the eigenfrequency, we take one of the $\bpsi$ in the source terms as background $\bpsi_0 $.
+In our case, the background is mostly in the $\bpsi_{211}$ mode, i.e., $\bpsi_0 = \sqrt{N_0} u_{211} (\mathbf{r}) e^{-i \xi_{211} t}$.
+While $\bpsi_{211}$ should, in principle, grow with time, given the fact that ${\rm Im} \xi_{211} \ll {\rm Re} \xi_{211}$, one can neglect the imaginary part of $\xi_{211}$ and treat $\bpsi_0$ to be stationary in our perturbative calculation for simplicity~\cite{Baryakhtar:2020gao}.
+It is convenient to use Feynman-like diagrams to represent the channels involved in Eq.~\eqref{eq:eomm}.
+In particular, $\bpsi$ on the rhs of Eq.~\eqref{eq:eomm} corresponds to a leg on the lhs of the vertex, and vice versa; and $\bpsi^*$ on the rhs of Eq.~\eqref{eq:eomm} corresponds to a leg on the rhs of the vertex, and vice versa.
+We are interested in the interaction corrections on the fastest growing mode $\bpsi_{211}$.
+Given Eq.~\eqref{eq:eomm}, there are three possible channels, which are shown in Fig.~\ref{fig:channels}.